Amsterdam Museum

 Tips for visitors

-1. Every year in the first week of October the museum is open free of charge.2.
-Visit the Amsterdam Museum Civic Guard Gallery (take the gate towards the Begijnhof/Spui).
+1. Every year in the first week of October the museum is open free of charge.

 History & culture